ginkgo-project/ginkgo/README.md

 *   `EXECUTOR={reference,cuda,omp}` - The executor used for running the
     benchmarks.
 Default is `cuda`.
 *   `SEGMENTS=<N>` - Splits the benchmark suite into `<N>` segments.
-This option is usefull for running the benchmarks on an HPC system with a batch scheduler, as it enables partitioning of the benchmark suite and runing it concurrently on multiple nodes of the system.
+This option is useful for running the benchmarks on an HPC system with a batch scheduler, as it enables partitioning of the benchmark suite and running it concurrently on multiple nodes of the system.
 If specified, `SEGMENT_ID` also has to be set.
 Default is `1`.
 *   `SEGMENT_ID=<I>` - used in combination with the `SEGMENTS` variable. `<I>`